 To make change to a premises licence

 In most cases the premises licence holder can apply to amend the existing licence.
 You will need to complete a 'variation form' to request this.
-There are two types of variation form:
+There are three types of variation form:

 If your premises is under construction, being altered or extended with the purpose of providing licensable activities then you will need to apply for a provisional statement instead.
 You will need to apply for a premises licence once your building work is complete.
 See the following link for details:

 How long is a premises licence valid for?